rsksmart/devportal-1.0/rif/marketplace/services/storage/techspecs.md

 1. Goes to RIF Marketplace UI.
 2. Selects which of his Agreements he wants to top-up.
-3. Chooses amount and create the transaction.
+3. Chooses the amounts, and creates the transaction.

 ### Withdraw Funds / Termination of Agreement [Consumer]